 Accommodation: If available and unless an explicit request is made, participants registering alone may share a twin room in order to avoid having to pay an additional charge for a single room..

-Price validity: The prices are applicable from 1/10/2019 and may be revised according to the regulation in force.
-Air Moto Tours reserves the right to cancel the tour or request approval from the customer to readjust the variable cost if the number of participants on the tour is below that of 10 participants.
+Price validity: The prices are applicable at brochure's publication and for the coming season.
+They may be revised according to the regulation in force.
+Air Moto Tours reserves the right to cancel the tour or request approval from the customers to readjust the variable cost if the number of participants on the tour should not be reached (see brochure).

 Payment conditions: 30% down payment of the total amount of the service per person - Balance to be settled 45 days prior to departure.